MounikaTeppola09/Food-Image-Classification-using-Transfer-Learning/README.md

 ## Error Analysis

 The error analysis compares the baseline model with the best-performing synthetic + augmentation model.
 Most errors occurred among visually similar food classes.
-For example, pizza can sometimes be confused with pasta or salad because these classes may share similar visual features such as cheese, sauce, vegetables, toppings, and plate layouts.
+For example, pizza can sometimes be confused with pasta or salad because these classes may share similar visual features such as cheese, sauce, vegetables, toppings and plate layouts.
 The synthetic + augmentation model improved test accuracy compared with the baseline, suggesting that online augmentation helped the model generalize better to unseen images.

 ## Robustness Testing